preservim/vim-pencil/README.markdown

 * `PFormatOff` - disable autoformat for buffer
 * `PFormatToggle` - toggle to enable if disabled, etc.

-You can map a key in your `.vimrc` to toggle Vim's autoformat:
+You can map a key in your `.vimrc` to toggle Vim’s autoformat:

 ```vim
 noremap <silent> <F7> :<C-u>PFormatToggle<cr>